rocket7642/CSS143B/homework/homework5/problem_1/readme.md

     }
 ```

-The array of expected will need to be filled up with the correct values, while the test cases should be obtained by calling getRegularTreeTestCases() instead.
+The array of expected needs to be updated up with the correct values, while the test cases should be obtained by calling getRegularTreeTestCases() instead.
 All test cases should PASS.

 ### (25pt) Implement the level-order traversal for binary tree